University of Sydney Students' Representative Council: Council

-The SRC is governed by the Council, which currently consists of 39 Representatives elected annually by undergraduate students.
-1 Representative is elected for every 1000 undergraduate students at the University.
-The Council meets once a month.
+The SRC is governed by the council, which currently consists of 39 representatives elected annually by undergraduate students.
+One representative is elected for every 1000 undergraduate students at the university.
+The council meets once a month.
 Motions can be presented by any student (within or without the council), and are debated on for political merit.
 Motions usually contain action points that can compel the SRC to commit to student issues, and advocate for student interest concerns.

 Executive

-The Executive of the SRC is elected annually by the Council (bar the President), and consists of the President, Vice-Presidents, General Secretaries, and five general members, elected proportionally out of Council.
-Meeting fortnightly, the Executive makes most significant decisions regarding the SRC.
+The executive of the SRC is elected annually by the council (bar the president), and consists of the President, Vice-president, General secretary, and five general members, elected proportionally out of council.
+Meeting fortnightly, the executive makes most significant decisions regarding the SRC.

 The day-to-day operation of the SRC is generally conducted by paid staff and paid office-bearers, being the President (directly elected by students), the Vice-President, the General Secretary, the Education Officer(s), and Women's Officer(s).

 Elections

-Annual elections are held in September each year, to elect the Council, the President, 7 NUS delegates, and the editors of Honi Soit, the student newspaper.
-Unlike most student organisations, other office-bearers are elected by the Council, and not directly by students.
+Annual elections are held in September each year, to elect the council, the president, 7 NUS delegates, and the editors of Honi Soit, the student newspaper.
+Unlike most student organisations, other office-bearers are elected by the council, and not directly by students.
 All undergraduate students have a right to vote in annual elections.

 Approximately 4500 students vote each year.

 History

 In 1888 the establishment of the Sydney University Undergraduate Association marked the first sign of organised student government on the campus of Sydney University.
 The Women's Undergraduate Association was formed in 1899 and separate organisations for male and female evening students were to form some years later.
 In 1929 the four associations agreed to rationalize the governing of the student body, and the Students' Representative Council was established to represent all undergraduates.
-The first President of the S.R.C. was J. M. Gosper.
-The 1930/31 Annual Report acknowledges that it is 'largely to the enthusiasm and organising abilities of J. M. Gosper that the Council owes its origins.
+The first president of the S.R.C. was J. M. Gosper.
+The 1930/31 Annual Report acknowledges that it is 'largely to the enthusiasm and organising abilities of J. M. Gosper that the council owes its origins.

-Student government was initially concerned primarily with gaining a student voice within the official University hierarchy, and promoting student interests within the University environment.
+Student government was initially concerned primarily with gaining a student voice within the official University hierarchy, and promoting student interests within the university environment.
 However, student leaders soon became aware of their influence within the wider community, and the scope of student politics extended to include issues of broader social and political significance.
 At various times student activism has been of considerable importance in moulding public opinion in Australia on issues as diverse as apartheid, the death penalty, censorship, conscription and tertiary fees.

 Honi Soit is the SRC's official journal and was first published in 1929.
 Its longevity is perhaps unintended, as the SRC's Annual Report expressed 'doubt as to whether any useful purpose could be served by the continuation of Honi Soit and the publication was maintained the following year on an 'experimental basis.'